Diaoyutai State Guesthouse: Building #18

 Building #18, with its faux Ming-style architecture, is located in the center of Diaoyutai, on the north side of the central lake.
 Most of the foreign heads of state stay in the 18th building.

+In 1959, on the eve of the 10th anniversary of the People's Republic of China, Nikita Khrushchev, who led the Soviet Union delegation, planted a commemorative tree symbolizing peace and friendship in front of Building #18.

-On February 21, 1972, U.S. President Richard Nixon visited China and stayed in the 18th building.
+On February 21, 1972, U.S. president Richard Nixon visited China and stayed in the 18th building.
 On February 23, Zhou Enlai and Nixon shifted the venue of their meeting to the 18th building and began to discuss the drafting of the Joint Communiqué of the United States of America and the People's Republic of China.

-In September 1972, Japanese Prime Minister Kakuei Tanaka visited China.
+In September 1972, Japanese prime minister Kakuei Tanaka visited China.
 In Building 18, he and Premier Zhou Enlai signed an agreement on the normalization of diplomatic relations between China and Japan, starting the first page of Sino-Japanese friendship.
 In October 1986, Queen Elizabeth of the United Kingdom, who was the first head of state in British history to visit China and stayed at here.
-The U.S. President George H.W.
-Bush, the former head of the Soviet Union Mikhail Gorbachev, the Emperor and his wife of Japan, and the first Russian President Boris Yeltsin who visited China also stayed in Building #18.
+The U.S. president George H.W.
+Bush, the former head of the Soviet Union Mikhail Gorbachev, the Emperor and his wife of Japan, and the first Russian president Boris Yeltsin who visited China also stayed in Building #18.

-North Korean leader Kim Jong-un stayed at the Guesthouse's No. 18 villa during his 2018 trip to China.
+North Korea's supreme leader Kim Jong-un stayed at the Guesthouse's No. 18 villa during his 2018 trip to China.

+Diaoyutai State Guesthouse Administration of the Ministry of Foreign Affairs

+The Diaoyutai State Guesthouse Administration of the Ministry of Foreign Affairs, also operating under the name Diaoyutai State Guesthouse, is a public institution directly subordinate to the Ministry of Foreign Affairs of the People's Republic of China.
+It is responsible for the administration and management of the Diaoyutai State Guesthouse.